thanishlaus/Thanislaus-Hexaware-Training-/june_04/README.md

 Python scripts automate repetitive tasks, system administration, software testing, CI/CD pipelines, and cloud infrastructure management.
 •	Cybersecurity and Network Programming
 Python is used for penetration testing, vulnerability assessment, network monitoring, log analysis, and security tool development.
-•	These answers are suitable for exp
-•